 Keeping in touch with your family and friends at home can be done by post, email and telephone.
 Mobiles are kept safe by Heather and Cuan and may be used in the evenings.
-The boys may also use the landline telephone in the Heather's office where you can have a private call home.
-The girls have a landline in the girls' wing.
+You may also use the landline telephone in the surgery where you can have a private call home.